OfficeDev/Microsoft-Teams-Samples/samples/tab-people-picker/csharp/README.md

 # Tab people picker C#

-This sample shows tab capability with the feature of client sdk people picker.
+This is an tab app which shows the feature of people picker using teams js client sdk.

 ## Interaction with app